isomerpages/moe-beaconpri/_cca/Art Club.md

 </li>
 </ul>
 <h4>Main Activities</h4>
-<p>Sessions are planned and guided by the Studio Habits of Mind framework.
+<p>Student-artists develop their craft through the exploration of traditional
-Student-artists develop their craft through the exploration of traditional art mediums and unconventional materials.
+art mediums and unconventional materials.
 The teacher-led sessions are scaffolded for students to visually conceptualise ideas, enabling them to express their thoughts, imagination and emotions.
-Some examples of activities include batik painting, paper weaving, printmaking, tie-dye, clay sculpting, digital art, outdoor drawing, and learning journey to art museums.
+Some examples of activities include painting, mixed media Art, printmaking, tie-dye, creating sculptures, digital art, outdoor drawing, and learning journey to art museums.
 The Art club also participates actively in the biennial Singapore Youth Festival (SYF) Visual Arts Exhibition.</p>